 - When they are approximately six months of age, babies begin responding to someone talking to them with their incoherent blabber.

 - The voices of the babies go up and down in intonation when vocalizing.

 - They turn directly toward a soft noisemaker and respond to the calling of their name.

 - Babies seem to enjoy music and respond by listening and even "singing" along.

 - Children understand words and speak about 25 single words.

 - Children undergo a "name explosion" when they begin to understand that everything has a word that goes with it.
 This leads them to speak two word sentences with their vocabulary extending to about 100-200 words.

 - Children begin speaking fully in sentences and usually know about 200-400 words.

-For older children, there are significant signs of hearing loss.
-These include:
+For older children, there are significant signs of hearing loss

 - Tilting head when trying to listen